 Also, as one of Apex’s own, Day Leitao, said during her HOOK THEM OR LOSE THEM Strategy Zoom, “Having many things happen quickly is not going to make your book hookier.
 The reader needs to connect with the characters to care about the plot.”

-Hooks are an important element in storytelling and Apexers recently were treated to WRITING ACTIVE HOOKS or How Many Hooks Are Enough with USA Today Bestseller Mary Buckham, author of Writing Active Hooks: The Complete How-to Guide.
-Besides going through what a hook is, Buckham went over the 10 most common (universal) hooks, why they’re so widely used, and where to place them for most effectively for your genre and your audience.
+Hooks are an important element in storytelling and Apexers recently were treated to WRITING ACTIVE HOOKS.
+How Many Hooks Are Enough with USA Today Bestseller Mary Buckham, author of Writing Active Hooks: The Complete How-to Guide.
+Besides going through what a hook is, Buckham went over the 10 most common (universal) hooks.
+Why they’re so widely used, and where to place them for most effectively for your genre and your audience.

 Some of these hooks she covered included: Action/Danger, Overpowering Emotions, Unique Character, and Questions Raised.